The Working Adult Guide: Term Life vs Whole Life Insurance. Which Should I Get?

 Term Life policies are really straightforward that covers you as long as your premium term.
 It is flexible in a way that you are able to add these on to your existing policies if you feel your coverage is insufficient as a short-term solution.

-Pros and cons of Term Life Policies
+Advantages of Term Life

 - Choose your own time frame – 15/25/30 years or even up to age 65/100 etc.

 - Straightforward, you are covered as long as you pay your premiums.
 Vice versa.

 Disadvantages of Term Life

 - No Cash Value, therefore it is cheaper.

 Few term insurance policies that Our Government has graciously supplied us with:

 – It is optional.

 – Automatically opted in by the Government when you turn 21 years old